booyaa/booyaa.github.io/blog/2017-0019-sql-developer-format-hints.md

-extends: post.liquid
+permalink: "/2017/sql-developer-format-hints"
-title: SQL Developer's new format hints
+title: "SQL Developer's new format hints"
-date: 1 Jul 2017 18:40:24 +0100
-path: 2017/sql-developer-format-hints
+published_date: "2017-07-01 18:40:24 +0100"
+layout: post.liquid
+data:
-tags: sqldeveloper,csv,format
+  tags: "sqldeveloper,csv,format"
   route: blog
 ---
 One of my favourite cool features in SQL Developer is the ability to turn a sql query output into an entirely different format.
 It doesn't even require